 We want to express our gratitude to all applicants for their past and continued service and wish them all the best of luck in their future endeavors.

 Hardy Wolf & Downing Law Scholarship Winner

-The law firm of Hardy, Wolf & Downing is proud to award a $5,000 law school scholarship to Marshall Magincalda, who was recently accepted to McGeorge School of Law, University of the Pacific in Sacramento, California.
-Mr. Marshall is a veteran of the Global War for Terrorism, and wrote candidly about his experiences with Post Traumatic Stress Disorder (PTSD), which afflicts thousands of military veterans.
+The law firm of Hardy, Wolf & Downing is proud to award a $5,000 law school scholarship to Marshall Magincalda, who was recently accepted to McGeorge School of Law, the University of the Pacific in Sacramento, California.
+Mr. Marshall is a veteran of the Global War for Terrorism and wrote candidly about his experiences with Post Traumatic Stress Disorder (PTSD), which afflicts thousands of military veterans.
 As he embarks on his Juris Doctor degree, Hardy Wolf & Downing feels confident his leadership skills and life experiences will contribute to a successful legal career.

 Personal Statement of Marshall Magincalda

 “My first tour overseas was to Iraq in 2003.
 We pushed all the way to the city of Baghdad from the country’s southern border with Kuwait.
 As a junior Marine infantryman, I was shocked to take part in real violence and face graphic scenes of death.
 I remember being depressed, finding support in my best friend who served with me.
 Aside from our regular duties each squad took part in suicide watches for a few Marines at our Forward Operating Base (FOB).
 They were often stigmatized in the eyes of the rest of the men and some never fully recovered to rejoin us.
 I served three combat tours, my final tour in 2006.
 As one can imagine, by 2012, many veterans across the country who had served multiple combat deployments, had come home.
 Once back in the United States, negative stigma in the media and amongst the community has led some veterans to question their roles overseas.